ghiscoding/slickgrid-universal/README.md

 [![jest](https://jestjs.io/img/jest-badge.svg)](https://github.com/facebook/jest)
 [![codecov](https://codecov.io/gh/ghiscoding/slickgrid-universal/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/slickgrid-universal)

 This is a monorepo project (using Lerna) which is regrouping a few packages under a single repository.
-It is using SlickGrid (more specifically the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork) behind the scene (there is no need to rewrite the core library).
+It is using SlickGrid (more specifically the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork) behind the scene (there is no need to rewrite the core library itself, in other words this is a wrapper library).
 The main goal of this library is to create a common repo that includes all Editors, Filters, Extensions and Services that could be used by any Framework (it is framework agnostic).
 It's also a good opportunity to decouple some features/services that not every project require at all time, this will also help in getting smaller bundle size depending on which features (packages) are used.
-For example, not every project requires backend services (OData, GraphQL), which is why they are better handled with a monorepo structure.
+For example, not every project requires backend services (OData, GraphQL) and export services (Excel Export, Text Export), which is why they are better handled with a monorepo structure.

 ### Demo page
 The GitHub [demo page](https://ghiscoding.github.io/slickgrid-universal) uses 2 different themes (Material Design / Salesforce) but you could also use Bootstrap theme which is demoed in other frameworks.